socjopata/activeadmin-sortable/README.md

 This gem extends ActiveAdmin so that your index page's table rows can be sortable via a drag-and-drop interface.

+My fork includes:
+- added support for sortable_handle_column and resources registered with ":as => Something" option

 ## Prerequisites

 This extension assumes that you're using